 4. Picking the Right Ski Size/Length

 Both camber and rocker have their merits, but within the all-mountain category, you’ll often run into skis that combine the two into a mixed camber/rocker profile.
-What this means is that there will be some level camber underfoot, but the tip (and sometimes tail) will have an early-rise rocker.
-This combination delivers what most riders are looking for in a versatile ski: it can put the power down, turn easily, and maintain good control for hardpack days while providing improved flotation and performance off-piste.
-A great example of this concept is our current favorite all-mountain hard charger: Volkl’s M5 Mantra.
-The prior-generation model used a full rocker set-up that was polarizing, but the switch to camber underfoot and rocker in the tip and tail has been a revelation in its all-around performance.
+What this means is that there will be some level of camber underfoot, but the tip (and sometimes tail) will have an early-rise rocker.
+This combination delivers what most riders are looking for in a versatile ski: It can put the power down, turn easily, and maintain good control for hardpack days while providing improved flotation and performance off-piste.
+A great example of this concept is our current favorite all-mountain hard charger: Volkl’s M6 Mantra.
+The prior-generation models used a full rocker setup that was polarizing, but starting with the M5 (and now the M6), you get a mixed rocker/camber design.

 Rocker/camber refers to the side profile of the ski, while the sidecut or turn radius relates to its shape.
 As mentioned above, modern all-mountain skis are much wider at the tip and tail than at the waist, and how pronounced this shape is correlates with how the ski wants to turn.
 Skis that are significantly narrower at the middle relative to the ends will have a lower turn radius (measured in meters).
 These types of designs prefer quick turns and excel in the bumps and tight spaces, but they typically aren’t as stable at speed and come up short in flotation.
 As the turn radius goes up, the ski becomes faster in a straight line while improving in soft snow conditions (but compromising in turnability).
 Below is a quick breakdown of how the various turn radii perform.